2022 Meeting of the NC Chapter of the American Fisheries Society

-- Complete the abstract submission form (click here to download).
+- Complete the attached abstract submission form (click here to download).

-- Email the form to BOTH NC Program Committee Members Ryan Heise at [email protected] and Bryn Tracy at [email protected].
+- Email the form to both NC Program Committee Members Bryn Tracy at [email protected] and Andrea Leslie at [email protected].

 All abstracts are limited to 300 words and should include clearly stated objectives, brief methods, general results, and the basic conclusion.
 Abstract title should appear in bold, followed by the author name(s), and affiliation(s).
 Please include contact information with email and phone number.
 If the presenter is a student, please note this on the submission.
 Abstracts must be submitted using the official form (example included).
 Please list several keywords at the end for future search capability.

 Program Committee Members: Andrea Leslie, Bryn Tracy, Chris Wood, TR Russ, TJ Johnson, Jake Rash